dl7oap/gp2icom/README.md

 <code>pyton3 gp2ic9700.py</code>

 1. select a satellite
-2. start the loop
-3. start gpredict with a duplex trx on port 4532 and MAIN/SUB tracking a satellite
+2. start gpredict with a duplex trx on port 4532 and MAIN/SUB tracking a satellite
-4. editing the satellites.txt with your needs
+3. optional: editing the satellites.txt with your needs